Cvikli/AISH.jl/README.md

   - [ ] next python...
   - [ ] next DOCS for it... so it will be up for the community!
 - [ ] If you don't want to WRITE out the entire file THEN find a new way of diff patch model!
 So we should create a sort of patch... or another diff view which would be possible to be used with meld!
+- [ ] Multiple project path handling
+  - [ ] Find most common path and then replace the relative path appropriately!
 - [ ] Multimodal (image + docs)
 - [ ] LIVE modification...
 So it could even eval the running function....
 THIS IS ONLY GOOD IF WE WANT TO DEVELOP ITSELF...
 BUT nice feature... :D
 - [ ] Thinking should be an interactive line that shows basically progress...
 But in the end it disappear